Testing in Production: What It Is & Why You Should Do It

 One type of testing that comprises application monitoring is synthetic testing, which lets teams record and execute tests representing how users might use the application.
 These tests can run at different times of the day, and typically from different locations around the world.

 Monitoring in production also incorporates real user monitoring or RUM.
 RUM is just what the term implies – in real-time, it looks at user requests coming in, and how the application responds.
 When you profile a large sample of users, you get a good picture of how actual users perceive and use your application.

 Last, monitoring can include tracing individual transactions through the different components and tiers of the application.
 By tracing a transaction, you can look at code pathways and see what code is being exercised during a user session.
 This is useful in finding defects and slow code, as well as understanding what features are more commonly used.

 While major cloud providers such as Amazon with CloudWatch and Google with Stackdriver have their own tools that perform at least some application monitoring functions, independent software companies such as AppDynamics, New Relic, Dynatrace, and some TestCraft integrations provide more complete monitoring solutions.

 Now that we understand the role of monitoring applications in production, let’s delve into why production monitoring is becoming a function of the software tester.
-Testing in production is not only something a tester should be doing, but will also be a responsibility that will fall under the purview of almost every testing job in the future.
+It is not only something a tester should be doing, but will also fall under the purview of almost every testing job in the future.
 Unless we want the professional practice of testing to gradually fade away, it must adapt to new ways of building applications and managing the application lifecycle.